propcom/sesame/README.md

 * `allow_unless` allows by default, and denies if _all_ rules are met;
 * `deny_unless` denies by default, and allows if _all_ rules are met.

+*Important:* Realise that if you add `_unless` rules to an existing set, it still has to match all of them; the original set is extended, so even if you pass all of the original set you still have to pass the extras.

+Code example!

+	\ACL::allow_if('/restricted-path', [ 'admin' ]);
+	\ACL::deny_if('/', [ 'banhammer' ]);

+	// ... later ...
+	if (\ACL::check_user_access($user, $url))
+	{
+		// as you were
+	}

+Each URI can only be associated with one rule type, which can contain an array of any number of actual rules.
+You can call the same method with the same URI any number of times and the list of rules will be extended, but it is an exception to try to later set a rule of a different type on a URI already registered.

+You can define ACL rules from anywhere; but you will probably do it in your app bootstrap.
+Modules can add paths to your app but do not have the bootstrap concept; and packages have bootstraps but don't define paths.
+Further, a module won't know what permissions you have set up - and can't even assume that you are using permissions in the first place - so it is best left to the app to define access rules.

+The action you apply to the root path (probably something you'll do in your app bootstrap) determines the default action to take when no rules match, since this is the least specific rule and will always match.
+In the above example, `deny_if` implies the default action is _allow_; denial is only the case _iff_ one of the rules matches.
+However, if the path is `/restricted-path`, denial is the default action because we have set up an `allow_if` rule on it, which will allow access _iff_ one of the rules passes.

+If you don't set up a root rule and no rule matches, the default behaviour is to deny.

 #### Rules

 Rules are defined in one of three ways: